dkhanna97/Path-Finding-AI/README.md

-AI
-==
-Path Finding AI uses markov decision processes and the value iteration algorithm to find most optimal path from any state in the grid world.
+The agent uses Markov Decision Processes and the Value Iteration algorithm to find most optimal path from any state in the grid world.